saprmarks/dictionary_learning/README.md

 # Training your own dictionaries

 To train your own dictionaries, you'll need to understand a bit about our infrastructure.
+(See below for downloading our dictionaries.)

 One key object is the `ActivationBuffer`, defined in `buffer.py`.
 Following [Neel Nanda's appraoch](https://www.lesswrong.com/posts/fKuugaxt2XLTkASkk/open-source-replication-and-commentary-on-anthropic-s), `ActivationBuffer`s maintain a buffer of NN activations, which it outputs in batches.